nuclio/nuclio/README.md

 A controller accepts function and event-source specifications, invokes builders and processors through an orchestration platform (such as Kubernetes), and manages function elasticity, life cycle, and versions.

-#### Playground
+#### Dashboard

-The playground is a standalone container microservice that is accessed through HTTP and includes a code-editor GUI for editing, deploying, and testing functions.
+The dashboard is a standalone microservice that is accessed through HTTP and includes a code-editor GUI for editing, deploying, and testing functions.
 This is the most user-friendly way to work with nuclio.
-The playground container comes packaged with a version of the nuclio [builder](#builder).
+The dashboard container comes packaged with a version of the nuclio [builder](#builder).

 #### Builder